-In contrast to the signals given in the U.S. and Japan, which were verbal and appeared to be transitory responses to special circumstances, two central banks-the RBNZ and the Norges Bank-have been providing quantitative and ongoing guidance on the future policy rate path.10 Indeed, the RBNZ has provided numerical policy interest rate projections that reflect the policymaker's views to the public since 1997 (Archer 2005).
-For example, Figure 1, which is from the March 2006 RBNZ Monetary Policy Statement, contrasts the RBNZ's expected path for future policy over the next two years with the path expected by financial markets.11 In this Statement, the Governor of the RBNZ describes the expected policy path as follows: "As long as these inflation risks remain under control, we do not expect to raise interest rates again in this cycle.
+Source: RBNZ March 2006 Monetary Policy Statement, figure 2.6.

+cial markets.11 In this Statement, the Governor of the RBNZ describes the expected policy path as follows:

+As long as these inflation risks remain under control, we do not expect to raise interest rates again in this cycle.
 However given the time that it will take to bring inflation back towards the mid-point of the [inflation] target band, we do not expect to be in a position to ease policy this year.
-Any earlier easing would require a more rapid reduction in domestic inflation pressures than the substantial slowing already assumed in our projections."
+Any earlier easing would require a more rapid reduction in domestic inflation pressures than the substantial slowing already assumed in our projections.
+(Reserve Bank of New Zealand 2006, 2)

 All in all, the RBNZ Monetary Policy Statement provides a remarkably clear judgment on the most likely future path of policy.

 While the RBNZ has been a pioneer in the publication of quantitative projections of the policy interest rate (and other economic variables), the Norges Bank has recently gone even further, as described in Qvigstad (2005) and Svensson (2006b).
-Since 2005, the Norges Bank has been providing not only the numerical expected future path of the policy interest rate, but also confidence intervals around this projection and state-contingent alternative scenarios.
-As shown in Figure 2, which is from the November 2005 Norges Bank Inflation Report, the baseline policy interest rate path rises steadily over the next three years.
+Since 2005, the Norges Bank has been providing not only the numerical expected future path of the policy interest rate, but also confidence intervals around this projection and statecontingent alternative scenarios.
+As shown in figure 6.2, which is from the November 2005 Norges Bank Inflation Report (Norges Bank 2005, 12), the baseline policy interest rate path rises steadily over the next three years.
 As described in the report, the projections "indicate that the interest rate will increase by about 1 percentage point in the course of next year, which is in line with expectations in the money and foreign exchange market.
 At the two to three year horizon, we expect a further, gradual rise in the interest rate.
-Our interest rate projections further out are somewhat higher than forward rates in the financial market."
-The Norges Bank also provides a probability distribution or fan chart around its baseline interest rate projection, as denoted by the shaded regions in Figure 2.
+Our interest rate projections further out are somewhat higher than forward rates in the financial market" (Norges Bank 2005, 5).
+The Norges Bank also provides a probability distribution or fan chart around its baseline interest rate projection, as denoted by the shaded regions in figure 6.2.
 By outlining the range of possible monetary policy responses to unexpected macroeconomic disturbances, these confidence intervals highlight the conditional nature of the baseline projection.
-The conditionality of the interest rate projection is further reinforced by two specific alternative scenarios that are displayed in Figure 2 and described in the Inflation Report.
-In one alternative, labeled "Stronger trade shifts," the greater pass-through of low import prices lowers inflation and the policy rate, while in the other, labeled "Higher inflation," a shock boosts inflation and the policy rate.
+The conditionality of the interest rate projection is further reinforced by two specific alternative scenarios that are displayed in figure 6.2 and described in the Inflation Report.